Research Experience for Undergraduates

 Silliman University, Dumaguete, Philippines

-This is 8 week paid international research experience includes the following:
+This was an 8-week paid international research experience, which included the following:

 • International and domestic travel from your home airport to Dumaguete, Negros Oriental, Philippines